Atlanta Dog Bite Lawyer

 It is often difficult to find a viable source of recovery.
 Many owners of vicious animals have no assets and no insurance.
 In some cases, it is difficult to identify who the responsible person for the dog was at the time of the attack.
 In addition, landlords typically cannot be held legally responsible for the pets of people who rent from them.
 The Baer Law Firm will work diligently to uncover all sources of recovery to maximize your result.

-Atlanta, Georgia personal injury attorney Bryan Baer has handled many cases for people seriously injured in in the form of permanent disfigurement and/or required follow up medical care after a dog attack.
+Attorney Bryan Baer has handled many cases for people seriously injured in the form of permanent disfigurement and/or required follow up medical care after a dog attack.
 Below is a recent result which demonstrates the difference that courageous and compassionate representation from an experienced personal injury lawyer can make.

 A postal worker with approximately 30 years of dedicated service was on her daily route delivering mail when an owner mistakenly opened the garage door allowing a pit bull mix to get out of the house.
 The dog charged toward the postal worker knocking her down to the ground.
 To protect herself, the postal worker put her hand to her face.
 Unfortunately, the dog bit her index finger which ultimately had to be amputated.
 Attorney Bryan Baer immediately began work on the case by interviewing neighbors and police.
 Through diligent time and effort, attorney Bryan Baer demonstrated carelessness of the owner in opening the garage door without first restraining her dog, who she knew had a propensity to chase strangers.
 He also identified an insurance policy that applied to the owner of the dog.
 Ultimately, the insurer agreed to pay maximum amount under the insurance policy of $300,000 to resolve the case.

 If you or a loved one is seriously injured as a result of a dog bite or other animal attack, you need to hire an experienced attorney.
-Attorney Bryan Baer at The Baer Law Firm has years of experience representing people injured by dog bites and knows how to obtain results dog bite victims deserve.
-Call 404-THEBAER (404-843-2237) or fill out our online contact form so we may discuss your case in a free consultation.
+Attorney Bryan Baer at The Baer Law Firm has years of experience representing people injured by dog bites and knows how to obtain the MAXIMUM results for dog bite victims.
+Call 404.THE.BAER (404.843.2237) or fill out our online contact form so we may discuss your claim in a free consultation.